Clayton West: Flooding

 In 2007 severe flooding of the river Dearne affected some 420 properties in Clayton West and Skelmanthorpe.
 Summer flooding has also occurred in the area in 2002, 2004, 2007 and 2008.
 The textile industry history of the area has resulted in modern-day conversions of old textile mill to become residential accommodation.
 The valley floor also has a high density of residential properties making these areas more prone to flooding.

-Future development

-Plans, dated December 2016, are available detailing proposed developments by the Clayton West Development Company Ltd (CWDCL), who are promoting the development of green belt land at the north eastern edge of Clayton West.